burk-manu/ProjectOne/README.md

 ## Installation

-To set up Master Math on your computer:
+To set up Project One on your computer:

 1. **Clone the repository**:
    (or download it as a ZIP file)